McStasMcXtrace/McWeb/aopt-sandbox/README.md

-This folder contains VirtualPlayer from instantreality.org plus needed libraries to run.
+This folder contains InstantPlayer from instantreality.org plus needed libraries to run.

 It has been generated via a Ubuntu 14.04 LTS debootstrap chroot.